Open Internet Information

 Does Sprint have rules regarding the attachment of devices to its network by customers?

-Any device certified as being Sprint network compatible may be used on the Sprint network including compatible devices not purchased from Sprint.
+Any device certified as being Sprint network compatible may be used on the Sprint network, including compatible devices not purchased from Sprint.
 Information about Sprint compatible devices can be found on Sprint’s website at: support.sprint.com/support/devicelistpage.
 Sprint will not activate devices that have been reported as lost or stolen or associated with accounts that are found not to be in good standing.
+Sprint may limit activations of new devices on older technologies as we prepare to transition our networks to newer technologies; see a sales representative for the latest options.

-Network speed and latency determines how applications perform on a network.
+Network speed and latency affect how applications perform on a network.
 Many commonly used applications do not require high speeds.
-Applications like email, general web surfing, posting on social media, and other similar applications work well even when connected at lower speeds and are not generally affected by latency.
-Applications like streaming music and video may require higher speeds, but because they can be buffered, are also not affected by higher latency.
-Applications like real-time gaming, two way video conferencing, and other interactive audio/video applications usually work best when customers have high speed connections and low latency.
-Sprint customers will enjoy the best experience with these interactive applications when connected to Sprint’s 4G LTE network.
+Applications like email, general web surfing, posting on social media, and other similar applications work well even when connected at lower speeds and are not generally affected by higher latency.
+Applications like streaming music and video may require higher speeds, but because they can be buffered, are also generally not affected by higher latency.
+Applications like real-time gaming, two-way video conferencing, and other interactive audio/video applications usually work best when customers have high-speed connections and low latency.
+Sprint customers will enjoy the best experience with these interactive applications when connected to the newest network technology.

-4G LTE network: Typically, you can expect to experience download speeds of 4-35Mbps and upload speeds of 1-5Mbps with an average device to network edge round-trip latency of less than 60ms.
+4G LTE Network: Typically, you can expect to experience on your Sprint device download speeds of 9-55Mbps and upload speeds of 1-6Mbps with average device to network edge round-trip latency of 32-57ms.
+While tethering, you can anticipate download speeds of approximately 4-30Mbps and upload speeds of approximately 1-5Mbps with average device to network edge round-trip latency of 29-69ms.
 The average speed and latency of our 4G LTE network is suitable for video and audio streaming, web browsing and other general Internet usage consistent with Sprint's terms and conditions.

-More information on Sprint’s network performance can be found at:
+Information concerning Sprint's coverage can be found at: sprint.com/coverage.

 Do different Sprint plans have different performance?

 Yes.
-To help ensure that our customers have access to the services that best suit their needs, Sprint offers a wide variety of different plans.
-Depending on the plan, you may be allotted fixed amounts of high-speed data per billing period after which your data access speeds may be reduced or suspended.
-Sprint plans may also limit the amount of data available for specialized applications such as use of your device as a Wi-Fi hotspot, to engage in peer to peer file sharing, VPN, and device tethering.
-Users on such plans will typically be directed to an informational web page with further options after exceeding any plan limits on these types of applications.
+To help ensure that our customers may choose the services that best suit their needs, Sprint offers a wide variety of different plans.
+Depending on the plan you selected, you may have a fixed amount of high-speed data per billing period after which your data access speeds may be reduced or suspended.
+Your plan may also limit the amount of data available for specialized applications such as use of your device as a Wi-Fi hotspot, to engage in peer to peer file sharing, VPN, and device tethering, within a bill cycle.
+You may have the option to add additional data.

-For more information on the performance characteristics of current plans, please refer to the following pages:
+Please review your rate plan details for more information, or for details on the performance characteristics of current plans, please refer to the following pages:

-Sprint is committed to providing the best mobile broadband Internet access service experience possible.
-To ensure that all Sprint customers enjoy the best possible network experience, Sprint uses reasonable network management practices that are consistent with mobile broadband industry standards and guidance provided by the Federal Communications Commission (FCC).
+Sprint is committed to providing the best mobile Broadband Internet Access Service experience possible.
+To ensure that all Sprint customers enjoy the best possible network experience, Sprint uses reasonable network management practices.
 Sprint’s network management practices are primarily used for and tailored to achieving legitimate network management purposes taking into account Sprint’s network architecture and technology.

 The following is intended to help you understand what Sprint means by network management and explain Sprint's network management techniques and approaches.